 Through the study of early environments, maternal physical health and genetics, ORIGINS aims to uncover when and why non-communicable diseases develop.

-ORIGINS is a longitudinal birth cohort study, which involves the repeated collection of the same information/data from participants over a long period of time, starting during pregnancy and continuing until the child turns five years old, and beyond.
+ORIGINS is a longitudinal birth cohort study, which involves the repeated collection of the same information/data from participants over a long period of time, starting during pregnancy and continuing until the child turns eight years old, and beyond.

 Continuing to collect rich longitudinal data from our families, beyond their child’s first five years, is how we will really see the outcomes of the research ORIGINS is undertaking.
 Changes can be tracked, across the family unit, so that cause and effect relationships can be discovered.
 Longitudinal studies can provide a unique insight that might not be possible any other way.